ibm-apiconnect/pot/labs/lab3.md

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab3/publish-application.png)

-    > ![][info]
-    >
+	{% include note.html content="
-    > The Developer Toolkit will package up our Node.js StrongLoop application and deploy it to the runtime collective.
+	    The Developer Toolkit will package up our Node.js StrongLoop application and deploy it to the runtime collective.
-    >
+	    <br/><br/>
-    > We used the web UI in the previous few steps to publish the application.
+	    We used the web UI in the previous few steps to publish the application.
 However, we could have also used the API Designer CLI to accomplish the same task.
+    " %}

 1. Wait for the application publish process to complete: